naodhu/tictactoe/README.md

 ## Introduction

-Tic Tac Toe is a simple, classic two-player game where players take turns marking spaces in a 3x3 grid.
-The first player to align three of their marks in a horizontal, vertical, or diagonal row wins.
-This project is a modern web version of the game built using HTML, CSS, and JavaScript.
+Tic Tac Toe is a classic two-player game where players take turns marking spaces in a 3x3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+This project is a modern web-based version of the game, built using HTML, CSS, and JavaScript.

 ## Features

-- **Responsive Design**: Works well on both desktop and mobile devices.
+- **Responsive Design**: The game is designed to be fully responsive and works well on desktop and mobile devices.
-- **Dynamic Gameplay**: Tracks the current player, declares winners, and detects draws.
+- **Modern UI/UX**: Styled with Bootstrap, Font Awesome, and custom CSS for a polished look.
+- **Animations**: Integrated with Animate.css for smooth animations.
-- **Scoreboard**: Keeps track of wins, losses, and draws.
+- **Dynamic Scoreboard**: Keeps track of wins, losses, and draws.
-- **Stylish Interface**: Custom design with animated transitions and Font Awesome icons.
+- **Stylish Symbols**: X and O symbols are styled using Font Awesome icons.

 ## Installation